How the Price of Oil Affects Hiring

 The price of oil is determined by too many factors to list here, but include geopolitical factors, speculation by traders, and good ol’ supply and demand.

-Throughout 2016 the price has steadily risen, though it’s still a long way short of normal levels so companies are rightsourcing and slow to hire new staff.
+Since that crash the price has steadily risen, though it’s still a long way short of normal levels so companies are rightsourcing and slow to hire new staff.

 So should you think twice before starting out on this career path?
 No. Just remember when you get your first job to set aside some of your generous paycheck to build a ‘rainy day’ fund – oil is a great industry and a rewarding and lucrative career, but you might not experience the job stability previous generations enjoyed.